apache/age-viewer/README.md

 ```

 # License
-Apache AGE Viewer(Incubating) is licensed under the Apache License, Version 2.0.
+Apache AGE Viewer is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.